RainboeStrykr/billgen-pro/README.md

 ## 📝 License

-This project is a Java implementation of InvoSwift and follows the same licensing terms as the original project.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔮 Future Enhancements